ed766/ed766/README.md

-- 👋 Hi, my name is Edward Ghazarossian and I'm currently a master's student studying Electrical Engineering.
-I'm currently looking to improve my knowledge and gain a better understanding of computer architecture.
+Hi, my name is Edward Ghazarossian and I'm currently a master's student studying Electrical Engineering.
+I'm currently looking to improve my knowledge and gain a better understanding of RTL, HLS, and computer architecture design

 <!---
 ed766/ed766 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.